moment/momentjs.com/docs/moment/01-parsing/03-string-format.md

 `YYYY` from version `2.10.5` supports 2 digit years, and converts them to a year near 2000 (same as `YY`).

+`Y` was added in `2.11.1`.
+It will match any number, signed or unsigned.
+It is useful for years that are not 4 digits or are before the common era.
+It can be used for any year.

 #### Week year, week, and weekday tokens